rvnproject/whereislibgen/README.md

 The app is written in Javascript and is really quite simple.
 It consists of a single file, [index.html](/index.html).
-The meat of the application is the function `getUrls` at the bottom of the file, which fetches the current Sci-Hub URLs from WikiData (using [SPARQL](https://www.wikidata.org/wiki/Wikidata:SPARQL_tutorial)).
+The meat of the application is the function `getUrls` at the bottom of the file, which fetches the current Libgen URLs from WikiData (using [SPARQL](https://www.wikidata.org/wiki/Wikidata:SPARQL_tutorial)).

 It also starts a small web server using [Express](https://expressjs.com/), to